Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Introduction

 We structure our paper as follows.
 Section \ref{sec:vulsys} introduces some nomenclature and briefly describes the risk metrics of \cite{Greetal15}.
 The dataset of US commercial banks provided by the FFIEC is discussed in Section \ref{sec:data}.
-In Section \ref{sec:cross-e} we derive the solution of the Cross-Entropy problem and we apply it to our dataset.
-Section \ref{sec:mod_recns} is dedicated to the definition the statistical ensembles whose performances in estimating risk metrics are investigated in a comparative analysis reported in Section \ref{sec:performance}.
-A statistical test useful for surveillance activities by central banks and other regulatory institutions is presented in Section \ref{sec:testing}.
+In Section \ref{sec:cross_entropy} we present the cross entropy method and show its performances for the estimation of systemic risk.
+In Section \ref{sec:mod_recns} we compare the cross entropy method with the maximum entropy alternative which derives a probability distribution of graphs.
+This is useful, among other things, to introduce a statistical test for surveillance activities by central banks and other regulatory institutions.
 Finally Section \ref{sec:conc} summarizes the main contributions of the paper.
 Appendices provide additional information on the construction of the dataset of bank portfolio holdings and all the analytical computations omitted in the main text.